Your Practice Field.

 My fragmented attention and casual speaking create incongruences between my words and deeds, causing confusion, uncertainty, and distrust.

-The practice of bringing conscious thought to the present centers on being deliberate and responsible in my motivation, attitude and direction, manifesting as mindful choosing, speaking and action.
+The practice of bringing conscious thought to the present moment.
+Being deliberate and responsible in my motivation, attitude, and direction, manifesting as mindful choosing, speaking, and action.

 My reactions rest on sentimental wishes, wishful thinking, and my casual aims and heartfelt desires.